 Debbie is also studying for her Masters of Commerce at night and will then be doing some formal dog training certificates to help grow her already extensive canine knowledge.

 Amy has had a passion for animals all her life.
-This lead to her Bachelor of Animal Management and welfare where she discovered her zest for training and behaviour in animals.
+Amy holds a Bachelor of Animal Management and Welfare, which is where she discovered her zest for training and behaviour in animals.
 Amy’s beloved cat has been taught a number of behaviours such as sitting, high fiving and recall, whilst Amy awaits the puppy addition to the family.